PrevailExcel/laravel-nowpayments/README.md

-Once Laravel Paystack is installed, you need to register the service provider.
+Once Laravel NOWPayments is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 ```php
 'providers' => [